State of the Climate

 - Synoptic Discussion — a summary of synoptic activity in the U.S.

-The average temperature for the contiguous U.S. during April was 49.7°F, 1.4°F below the 20th century average, making it the 23rd coolest April on record.
-Below-average temperatures dominated the central United States.
-For the first four months of 2013, the national temperature was near the 20th Century average
+The average temperature for the contiguous U.S. during the spring season (March-May) was 50.5°F, 0.5°F below the 20th century average, making it the 38th coolest spring on record.
+The May temperature for the contiguous U.S. was 61.0°F, 0.9°F above the 20th century average and the 40th warmest May on record.

 Click image to enlarge, or click here for the National Overview.

-Note: The April Monthly Climate Report for the United States has several pages of supplemental information and data regarding some of the weather/climate events from the month.
+Note: The May Monthly Climate Report for the United States has several pages of supplemental information and data regarding some of the weather/climate events from the month and spring season.

-- According to the April 30 U.S. Drought Monitor report, 46.9 percent of the contiguous U.S. was experiencing moderate-to-exceptional drought, smaller than the 51.9 percent at the beginning of the month.
-Despite the flooding in parts of the Midwest, drought conditions eased for portions of the Plains and Southeast, but worsened and expanded in the Southwest.
+- According to the June 4 U.S. Drought Monitor Report, 44.1 percent of the contiguous U.S. was experiencing moderate-to-exceptional drought, smaller than the 46.9 percent at the beginning of May.
+Drought continued to improve for parts of the Great Plains, but worsened in the West.
+Several months of warm and dry conditions in California led to nearly the entire state being in drought by early June.